 Shakespeare scholars will know Costard as a clown in Love’s Labour’s Lost.
 I guess he was given that name because it was then a slang term for the head.
 Shakespeare puts the same word into the mouth of the First Murderer in Richard III when giving instructions for the disposal of the ill-fated George, Duke of Clarence: “Take him on the costard with the hilts of thy sword, and then chop him in the malmsey-butt in the next room”.
-[George, brother of Richard III, is traditionally said to have been drowned in a butt (a large barrel) of malmsey wine (a strong sweet wine from Madeira and other places); what must originally have been a sarcastic quip on the death of a drunkard has now become fixed in legend.]
+George, brother of Richard III, is traditionally said to have been drowned in a butt of malmsey (a large barrel of a strong sweet wine from Madeira and other places); what must originally have been a sarcastic quip on the death of a drunkard has now become fixed in legend.

 A costard was originally a native English apple, a large medieval variety that no longer exists.
 Nobody knows why it got that name, though there is a suspicion that it comes from an Old French word coste for a rib, as the costard was described as angular in shape with pronounced ridges.